samarsinghal/lab-image-security/workshop/content/image-security/11-linux-capabilities.md

 Container platforms may avoid this problem with root escalation by applying a more strict default security policy on containers.
-When using `docker` or `docker` though there is nothing by default in place to prevent it.
+When using `docker` though there is nothing by default in place to prevent it.

 The way to avoid the problem is to drop the Linux capabilities from the container which allow a user to change user ID through requests to the Linux kernel.